Technology Collaboration Programme by:

 Description

-This task intends to act and help to test the conformance of the upcoming ISO15118-2X amendments referring to bidirectional charging.
+This task intends to act and help to test the conformance of the upcoming ISO15118-20:2022 amendments referring to bidirectional charging.
+Task 53 is about moving from proprietary bilateral solution to standardised, multiparty interoperability and market readiness.

 Although practically all vehicle manufacturers are interested in bidirectional charging, there are decisive regional technical differences: most EU manufacturers rely on DC charging stations – primarily because of the 3-phase network and the corresponding grid codes – and Japanese manufacturers are too (for historical CHAdeMO reasons).